tribixbite/awesome/README.md

 *   [Redocly/redoc](https://github.com/Redocly/redoc) - 📘  OpenAPI/Swagger-generated API Reference Documentation
 *   [horiuchi/dtsgenerator](https://github.com/horiuchi/dtsgenerator) - TypeScript d.ts file generate from JSON Schema file
 *   [Azure/autorest.typescript](https://github.com/Azure/autorest.typescript) - Extension for AutoRest (https://github.com/Azure/autorest) that generates TypeScript code.
 The transpiled javascript code is isomorphic.
 It can be run in browser and in node.js environment.
+*   [acacode/swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) - Generate the API Client for Fetch or Axios from an OpenAPI Specification
 *   [Jaaneek/useFilePicker](https://github.com/Jaaneek/useFilePicker) - Simple react hook to open browser file selector.
 *   [KarimMokhtar/react-drag-drop-files](https://github.com/KarimMokhtar/react-drag-drop-files) - Light and simple Reactjs drag and drop files library to use with very flexible options to change, so you put whatever the design you want for your drop-area.
 Users can drag and drop or even select the file anywhere in the window.
 *   [GoogleChromeLabs/file-drop](https://github.com/GoogleChromeLabs/file-drop) - A simple file drag and drop custom-element